 I blame my fear of the bush on growing up in a quiet suburban town where only squirrel’s and doves disturb the tranquillity.
 It’s not that I am afraid of animals, I’m just not used to them being in my backyard!
 After all squirrel’s and doves are predictable, bull elephants are not.
 I’m also used to my comfortable bed with a carpet beneath my feet and the glorious joy of electricity where my only fear during the night was the incessant buzzing of a mosquito keeping me awake.
 The only animal I have ever had sleeping near (or on) me is a fluffy domesticated cat that purrs (doesn’t roar).
 It’s safe to say my sheltered life has left me very afraid of the unknown and happy in my comfort zone.

 I also love my flushing toilet with built-in seat that is the perfect height off the floor.
 I have seen a few bush toilets where you hover over a hole in the ground balancing with one hand outstretched with toilet paper and the other one pegged over your nose.
 I am sure I would eat less just to avoid that uncomfortable position.
-Even if there is a seat (like in the image below) I would hover over it!
+Even if there is a seat (like in the image above) I would hover over it!

 And then there’s the dust and the heat, mixed together in one glorious concoction of sweaty mud that sticks with you until you reach your campsite where you can look forward to a quick shower under a bucket of water.
 Yay!